Build Your Own Noodle Bowl Party-Noodle Bar + Delicious Noodle Soup Recipe

 1 small onion, sliced

-Please put all of them on the big Jar covered and put it in the refrigerator for one night.
+Please put all of them in the big Jar covered and put it in the refrigerator for one night.

-I use Nuvawe Induction Cooktop, which is easy to use at any party I have.
-All I need to do is to plug in and leave it.
-I don't have to worry about getting burnt or on fire because it is heat resistant.
+I use Nuvawe Induction Cooktop, which is easy to use at any party.
+All I need to do is a plugin, and you can leave it alone; you don't have to worry about getting burnt or on fire because it is heat resistant.
 I bring it on my last vacation for light cooking.

 Thank you so much for reading; I hope you enjoy this winter season.
 Keep healthy and warm.